goriy/pplay/README.md

 ## VLC python bindings

 Player uses vlc player python bindings.
 Its source code is copied into pplay sources *WITHOUT* any modification.
-Due to this fact, it's not mentioned as dependency - its source code have been already included.
+In this regard, it is not mentioned as a dependency - its source code is already included.

-These vlc bindings are released under terms of LGPL license.
+These vlc bindings are licensed under the LGPL license.
 This player just imports vlc bindings (links with it).
 The source code remains unmodified and is provided with the source code of the player itself.